Trump Says He 'Never Met' Author Who Has Accused Him of Sexual Assault

 “I’ve never met this person in my life,” Trump said in the statement.
 “She is trying to sell a new book — that should indicate her motivation.
 It should be sold in the fiction section.”

-The article includes a photo of Trump and Carroll, along with their spouses at an NBC party around 1987.
+The article includes a photo of Trump and Carroll, along with their then-spouses at an NBC party around 1987.

 In the book, Carroll says that she ran into Trump while shopping in the fall of 1995 or spring of 1996, and he asked her for advice on a gift “for a girl,” joking with her about a lacy bodysuit as she heads toward the dressing room.